Saphenous Nerve: Course, Structure and Saphenous Nerve Entrapment

-The saphenous nerve is a branch of the femoral nerve and the nerve’s largest cutaneous branch derived from the femoral nerve.
-The main branch of the femoral nerve is the motor branch that innervates the quad, while the saphenous nerve and its branches are purely sensory nerves that innervates the skin located over of the inside of the knee.
-The internal saphenous nerve exits the adductor hiatus just over medial knee, which is a common location for saphenous nerve entrapment.
-This entrapment is the main mechanism for saphenous nerve neuropathy and likely where a medical professional with perform a saphenous nerve block.
+The saphenous nerve is a branch of the femoral nerve and the nerve’s largest cutaneous branch is derived from the femoral nerve.
+The main branch of the femoral nerve is the motor branch that innervates the quad, while the saphenous nerve and its branches are purely sensory nerves that innervate the skin located over the inside of the knee.
+The internal saphenous nerve exits the adductor hiatus just over the medial knee, which is a common location for saphenous nerve entrapment.
+This entrapment is the main mechanism for saphenous nerve neuropathy and is likely where a medical professional with performing a saphenous nerve block.

-Any mechanical compression of the saphenous nerve can cause injury of the vessels and nerves creating pain or numbness or burning.
+Any mechanical compression of the saphenous nerve can cause injury of the vessels and nerves creating pain, numbness, or burning along the nerve’s course.
 This is known as saphenous neuralgia.
 The most common points of saphenous nerve compression or injury are the inner knee and distal ankle.
-These are also the most common areas where the nerve is located next to structure that can create mechanical compression injury such as a hiatus in the knee or a crushing injury on top of the tibial bone in the distal ankle.
+Clinical signs of compression nerve are located next to the structure that can cause compression injuries such as a hiatus in the knee or additional crushing injury on top of the tibial bone in the distal ankle.

-Once the nerve exits the adductor hiatus it supplies sensation to the knee via the infra-patallar branches.
-The saphenous nerve and it’s branches also innervates the heavy ligament on the inner knee known as the Medial Collateral Ligament.
+Once the nerve exits the adductor hiatus it supplies sensation to the knee via the infra-patellar branches.
+The saphenous nerve and its branches also innervate the heavy ligament on the inner knee known as the medial collateral ligament.
 This is the ligament that prevents your knee from buckling inwards and gives the knee stability.
 There sudden or repetitive loading of the inner knee can create saphenous neuralgia.

-Activities such as running, walking, standing from sitting and squatting can created pain in the vessels and nerves when the knee traveling towards midline (valgus collapse).
+Activities such as running, walking, standing from sitting, and squatting can create pain in the vessels and nerves when the knee travels towards the midline (valgus collapse).

-- Identify location where the saphenous nerve entrapment or repetitive strain is occurring.
+- Identify the location where the saphenous nerve entrapment or repetitive strain is occurring.

 BOOK A CLINICAL CONSULT